Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: Numerical Experiments

 \subsubsection{Forward and adjoint operators}

-The parameter-to-observable map, namely, the discretized forward operator $\F$, maps the discretized initial condition $\iparam$ to the observations.
 The forward operator $\F$ is evaluated by solving~\eqref{eqn:advection_diffusion} over the simulation timespan, and the observation operator is applied to the solution to extract solution values at the sensor locations at the predefined observation time instances.
 We use a space-time formulation where the model states at all simulation time points are stacked in one vector.
-A forward operator $\Find{0}{k}\equiv\Ftind{0}{k}$ maps the discretized model parameter $\iparam$ to the measurements at observational grid points at time instance $t_k$.
-If we define $\Solind{0}{k}\equiv\Soltind{0}{k}$ to be the solution operator over the interval $[t_0, t_k]$, and since $\ObsOperind{k}$ is the observation operator at time instance $t_k$, then $\Find{0}{k}(\iparam) = \ObsOperind{k}\Solind{0}{k}(\iparam)$.
-In the experiments here, we use the same observational grid at all time instances, that is, $\ObsOperind{k}=\ObsOperind{},\,\forall k$.
+A forward operator $\Find{0}{k}\equiv\Ftind{0}{k}$ maps the discretized model parameter $\iparam$ to the measurements at observational gridpoints at time instance $t_k$.
+If we define $\Solind{0}{k}\equiv\Soltind{0}{k}$ to be the solution operator over the interval $[t_0, t_k]$, and since $\ObsOperind{k}$ is the observation operator at time instance $t_k$, then $\Find{0}{k} \iparam = \ObsOperind{k}\Solind{0}{k} \iparam$.
+In the experiments here, we use the same observational grid at all time instances; that is, $\ObsOperind{k}=\ObsOperind{},\,\forall k$.
 Note that $\ObsOperind{}$ here is an interpolation operator from the model gridpoints to observational gridpoints.

-A space-time observation vector is defined as $\obs=(\obs_1\tran, \obs_2\tran, \ldots, \obs_{\nobstimes}\tran)\tran$, where $\obs_k\equiv\obs[t_k]$ represents the sensor measurements at time instance $t_k$.
+A space-time observation vector is defined as $\obs= \tran$, where $\obs_k\equiv\obs[t_k]$ represents the sensor measurements at time instance $t_k$, with entries ordered as shown in~\Cref{fig:AD_Domain_Velocity}(left).
 The observation error covariance matrix $\Cobsnoise$ is defined accordingly (see~\Cref{subsec:OED_sensor_placement} for more details).
 Given this space-time formulation, we can rewrite the forward problem~\eqref{eqn:forward_problem} as

 When the observation noise is temporally uncorrelated, the observation error covariance matrix $\Cobsnoise$ is block diagonal, and the forward model can be written in the form

 This formulation~\eqref{eqn:forward_problem3} of the forward problem is advantageous for large-scale time-dependent problems because \textit{checkpointing} is essential for scalability of the solution of both the Bayesian inverse problem and the OED.
 Forward and adjoint simulations scale efficiently by checkpointing the model solution at observation time instances $t_k$ and by utilizing a model solution operator $\Solind{k-1}{k}\equiv \Soltind{k-1}{k}$ to propagate the model state over the simulation window $[t_{k-1}, t_k]$.